claudim/3DMesher/README.md

 #3D Mesher

-A C++ implementation of full automatic tool for 3D Meshing.
+A C++ library implementation of full automatic tool for 3D Meshing.

 3D Mesher can create a Tet-mesh or Hex-mesh using CGAL library.